The Early Stages

-And of course the time at the police station is absolutely vital.
-Its often effectively where the guilt or innocence of the accused is established.
+Of course, the time at the police station is absolutely vital.
+It can even be where the guilt or innocence of the accused is already established.

 The burden on families

 It is often forgotten by the professionals that it is the families and parents who suffer almost as much, and sometimes more than the person who has actually been accused.
 The prospect of losing a son or daughter to a life sentence can be genuinely terrifying.
 It is very important that the murder solicitor's role in these circumstances is not just making sure that the case is excellently prepared, but also taking time and effort to ensure that the family of the accused is supported where appropriate.
 One of the most horrible parts of this type of experience for a family is where they feel shut out or constantly left with no idea as to what is going on.

 The murder solicitor cannot control the situation necessarily, but they can help the accused and their family understand what may or may not happen, or simply why nothing appears to be happening.